O. Guy Morley

 The next academic year, he applied for teaching (i.e., not research) positions, a “less desirable” course for many Ph.D.’s.
 This time, he considered a variety of language-related departments at smaller colleges.
 To his relief, he was finally hired as Assistant Professor of Modern Languages by the State University of New York at Deer Park.
 It is still a tenure-track academic position and he will still be able to enjoy an academic life.

 For the first couple of years, Jack enjoyed his new life.
 He especially liked the flexibility of the new job and the opportunity to exercise his creativity.
-He became the faculty advisor of multiple student organizations, strengthened the department’s internship program, and joined several college-wide committees on various important issues.
+He became the faculty adviser of multiple student organizations, strengthened the department’s internship program, and joined several college-wide committees on various important issues.
 He spent an infinite amount of time for preparing his courses and checking students’ work.
 He received very good student evaluations.
 In addition, the campus was close to a lot of peaceful spots between the Catskill Mountains and the Hudson River.

 One day, his sister, Sybil, stopped by to see him.
 She needed to vent about her recent experience of taking a college course as an adult.
 She wondered how her brother was doing on the other side of the picture.
-Despite the effort which her professor was making to make his course interesting, she still felt that it didn’t peek her interest.
+Despite the effort which Sybil’s professor was making to make his course interesting, she still felt that it didn’t peek her interest.
 She started to question the fact that all the college courses are pre-designed by professors.
 She recalled that virtually all of her “good” learning experience was self-directed.
 Her natural interest in birds led her to her current career as a bird breeder.
 Even though the money is not so great, she simply loves what she does.
 She was also drawn into wind surfing to enjoy the power of wind … when available.
 On the other hand, she hated pretty much everything that was given by someone else.
 For example, she was asked to take over Jack and Sybil’s father’s real estate business.
 But she had absolutely no interest.
 Jack had to agree; he had no interest either.

 So, Sybil declared that college education, or the whole of education as normally considered, is useless because it’s all pre-designed by teachers and other adults.
 There is very little room for students to develop their own self-directed attitude.